Backward Compatibility

 The newer contract is backward compatible

-Let’s change the original contract of square to return “sku” as a numeric value instead of string in the response:
+Let’s change the original contract of square to return sku as a num integer instead of string in the response:

 # filename api_products_v2.yaml